|

 * * *

-… If one looks at the Earth from the depth of multidimensional space, it resembles a chicken egg without the shell, immersed into tender light.
-The “white” around the “yolk” are the levels of the Holy Spirit.
-And in the deep beneath them is the substrate on which He landed us, so that we can grow and mature up to the level when we become able to see Him, to fall in love with Him, to aspire to Him, and to infuse into Him.
-Why should we be hostile with each other then, instead of directing all our attention to Him — to our Heavenly Father, the Purpose of every one of us?
+… If one looks at the Earth from the depth of the multidimensional space, it resembles a chicken egg without the shell, immersed into tender light.
+The “white” around the “yolk” are the strata of the Holy Spirit.
+And in the depth beneath them, there is the substrate on which He landed us, so that we can grow and mature up to the level when we become able to see Him, to fall in love with Him, to aspire to Him, and to flow into Him.
+Why should we be hostile with each other then, instead of directing all of our attention to Him — to our Heavenly Father, the Purpose of every one of us?

 |